junxit/us-congress-bills-115/metadata.md

 - 2017-05-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 49.
 - 2017-12-21 — Passed Senate with an amendment by Voice Vote. (consideration: CR S8267-8269; text: CR S8267-8268)
 - 2017-12-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S8267-8269; text: CR S8267-8268)
+- 2017-12-22 — Held at the desk.
+- 2017-12-22 — Message on Senate action sent to the House.
+- 2017-12-22 — Received in the House.
+- 2018-03-07 — Referred to the Committee on Natural Resources, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-07 — Referred to the Committee on Natural Resources, and in addition to the Committee on Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-07 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.